PatristicTextArchive/pta_metadata/README.md

 ## pta_statistics.json

-This file is generated using the [CLTK](https://www.cltk.org) Greek Backoff Lemmatizer.
-It contains statistical data on words (and their number of occurences) and lemmata (and their number of occurences) in each work (identified by its urn); please note that the [CLTK Greek stopword](Link) list was applied.
+This file is generated using the [CLTK](https://www.cltk.org) lemmatizer.
+It contains statistical data on words (and their number of occurences) and lemmata (and their number of occurences) in each work (identified by its urn); currently only the Greek works are analyzed.
+Please note that the [CLTK stopword](Link) list was applied.

 ## pta_manuscripts.json